microbiome/data/Salehi2025/README.md

 -   `model.R` – Runs the Bayesian models for the manuscript (slow, runs brms).

--   `ComparisonModels.R` – Comparison of log-normal and log-transformed normal models.
+-   `ComparisonModelLognormal.R` and `ComparisonModelGaussian.R` – Comparison of log-normal and log-transformed normal models.

--   `StratifiedModel.R` – Stratified model fitting by subgroups such as age and gender.
+-   `StratifiedModelARG.R` and `StratifiedModelShannon.R` – Stratified model fitting by subgroups such as age and gender.

--   `HierarchicalModel.R` – Hierarchical model with nested random effects.
+-   `HierarchicalModelARG.R` and `HierarchicalModelShannon.R` – Hierarchical model with nested random effects.

--   `FrequentistCompare.R` – Simulation-based comparison of Bayesian and frequentist models for ARG and Shannon.
+-   `FrequentistCompareARG.R` and `FrequentistCompareShannon.R` – Simulation-based comparison of Bayesian and frequentist models for ARG and Shannon.

 -   `report.qmd` – Quarto document that loads precomputed model results and generates Figure 5.